Skip to main content

 Verify your DKIM configuration in seconds

 DKIM (DomainKeys Identified Mail) is one of the pillars of email authentication.
-Properly configured, it allows receiving servers to verify that your emails genuinely come from an authorized system and have not been altered in transit.
+Properly configured, it proves to receiving servers that your emails come from an authorized system and were not altered in transit.

 Misconfigured, DKIM becomes a silent deliverability killer.